Rus 325: Dostoevsky (W)

 Office: 213 B. B. Comer

-To Purchase: F. M. Dostoevsky: Poor Folk, Crime and Punishment, The Devils, The Idiot, The Adolescent, The Brothers Karamazov, Great Short Works of Fyodor Dostoevsky, Uncle's Dream and Other Stories.
+To Purchase: F. M. Dostoevsky: Poor Folk, The Insulted and Injured, Crime and Punishment, The Devils, The Idiot, The Brothers Karamazov, Great Short Works of Fyodor Dostoevsky, Uncle's Dream and Other Stories.

 In Blackboard Learn: J. Edie, Russian Philosophy Vol. 2; W. J. Leatherbarrow and D. C. Offord, A Documentary History of Russian Thought (L&O); Carl Proffer, From Karamzin to Bunin.